St. Gallen: Road transportation

 The A1 motorway links St. Gallen with St. Margrethen, Zurich, Bern and Geneva.
-In 1987 the city motorway was opened, which conveys the traffic through two tunnels (Rosenberg and Stefanshorn) almost directly below the city center.
+In 1987, the city motorway was opened, which conveys the traffic through two tunnels (Rosenberg and Stefanshorn) almost directly below the city center.

 Air transportation

 The Airport St. Gallen-Altenrhein, near Lake of Constance, provides scheduled airline flights to Vienna and other destinations.
+Zurich Airport is also close which is located 85.4 km away west of St. Gallen.